SaurFort/Craby/README.md

 # Craby

+> [!IMPORTANT]\
+> This project have been abandonned, maybe one day I will come back on it but for the moment it's not my priority.

 Craby is a Java discord bot for a Clash Royale tournament called `Le Tournoi des Crabes de Gaule`.

 > [!NOTE]